Returns a new DateTime that adds the specified number of milliseconds to the value of this instance.

-The number of whole and fractional milliseconds to add.
-This value can be positive or negative, and is rounded to the nearest integer.
+A number of whole and fractional milliseconds.
+The value parameter can be negative or positive.
+Note that this value is rounded to the nearest integer.

 An object whose value is the sum of the date and time represented by this instance and the number of milliseconds represented by value.